 About Sofia Caires

 She joined WL | Delft Hydraulics at the end of 2005 (going on to Deltares in 2008) and has since then worked in many metocean projects aiming at the determination of the mean and extreme wind, wave, water level and flow conditions, including eventual effects of climate change and variability.
-The determination of these conditions is needed, for example, for coastal erosion studies, design and operations offshore and nearshore, flood forecasting and environmental impact assessments.
-Furthermore, from 2006 to 2015 she was the principal researcher in a long-term Dutch government research program in which statistical methods, used for the derivation of the extreme conditions applied in the assessment of the Dutch primary water defences, are proposed and evaluated.
+The determination of these conditions is needed, for example, for the design and maintenance of offshore and nearshore structures, coastal erosion studies, flood forecasting and environmental impact assessments.
+She has in particular lead the development of Deltares' ORCA (metOcean data tRansformation, Classification and Analysis) and TCWiSE (Tropical Cyclone Wind Statistical Estimation) tools.
+Furthermore, she has been contributing to the development and assessment of statistical methods applied in the long-term assessment of the Dutch primary water defences.
 In parallel with these activities she has continuously been working and providing advice on (phase averaging and phase resolving) wave modelling and data assimilation.
+In particular, in the development of accurate flood forecasting systems.

 Click here for Google Scholar Citations.